 1. Add the Right Colors

 At first glance, the color of the break room or office wall may not seem very important.
-However, color can set the tone for the entire room either by increasing peace or energy or by creating a moody or negative experience.
+However, color can set the entire room’s tone either by increasing peace or energy or creating a moody or sad experience.
 If you want to create a relaxing space where individuals can unwind before getting back to work, opt for a light blue or green.
-If you want to create an energizing experience, choose yellow or orange.
+If you’re going to create an energizing experience, choose yellow or orange.

-Instead of painting the entire room a single color, create an accent wall that features a pop of color, or use tape to create shapes that can be painted different colors.
+Instead of painting the entire room a single color, create an accent wall that features a pop of color, or use tape to create shapes painted in different colors.
 The goal is to stay innovative throughout your workplace.

 2. Create a Space for Staff Interaction

-Set up comfortable seating in such a way that it is easy for staff to interact when on break.
+Set up comfortable seating so that it is easy for staff to interact when on break.
 Use a combination of couches, chairs, and tables.
 You may also want to consider adding in things to do during breaks, such as decks of cards, a television with a subscription service added, or even multi-player game tables, such as foosball or air hockey.
-By focusing on fun, employees will be more apt to connect with each other and come back to work feeling energized.
+By focusing on fun, employees will be more apt to connect and come back to work feeling energized.

 3. Keep One Spot for Quiet Reflection

 Of course, some employees are still going to need space for relaxing.
 Be sure to set aside a portion of the break room for employees needing a quick nap or wanting to relax by reading a book.
 Add dimmable lights, relaxing wall art, blankets, throw pillows, books, and adult coloring books.

 4. Enhance the Staff Room with a Food and Drinks Station